verdaux/BookNotes/Cool phrases.md

 - [ ] Scorching couple
 - [ ] I hope you know where to look
 - [ ] Unexamined fetish
+- [ ] You have my deeply flawed word